Playing is nature’s own formula for learning.

 How to play in early childhood?

-There are countless ways to engage your baby in playful learning from his earliest days.
+There are countless ways to engage your baby in playful learning from their earliest days.
 Here are a few ideas to foster a playful learning environment for your baby.

 From 0 to 6 months

-• Sensory stimulation: To activate your baby’s tactile senses, expose him to fabrics, feathers, and materials of different textures.
+- Sensory stimulation: To activate your baby’s tactile senses, expose them to fabrics, feathers, and materials of different textures.

-• Visual stimulation: Moving different objects above, below, and across your little one’s visual field is fun and interactive.
-His visual tracking skills will be stimulated through mobiles, baby gyms, or finger puppets.
+- Visual stimulation: Moving different objects above, below, and across your little one’s visual field is fun and interactive.
+Their visual tracking skills will be stimulated through mobiles, baby gyms, or finger puppets.

-• Proprioception: Building proprioception and spatial awareness allow your baby’s body to communicate with his brain.
+- Proprioception: Building proprioception and spatial awareness allow your baby’s body to communicate with their brain.
 Rolling, tummy creeping, swinging, and dancing, all build proprioception.
-These skills are key for your baby’s coordination, focus, and balance.
+These skills are key to your baby’s coordination, focus, and balance.

 From 6 to 12 months

-• Cause and effect: At this stage, interacting with parents or caregivers using the simplest objects is a blast for your child.
-He will be thrilled to experience repetitive actions, such as rolling a ball, throwing objects through a tube, or playing Peek-a-boo.
+- Cause and effect: At this stage, interacting with parents or caregivers using the simplest objects is a blast for your child.
+They will be thrilled to experience repetitive actions, such as rolling a ball, throwing objects through a tube, or playing Peek-a-boo.

-• Auditory stimulation: Rattles, bells, and drums are also fun for your child and they give him a sense of control.
+- Auditory stimulation: Rattles, bells, and drums are also fun for your child and they give them a sense of control.
 “My actions shape my world.
 I shake the bell, and it rings.
 WOW!”.

-• Fine motor skills: To promote fine motor skills, try giving your baby sand or water to play with.
+- Fine motor skills: To promote fine motor skills, try giving your baby sand or water to play with.
 Small plastic kitchen utensils, such as cups or bowls, new sponges, pots, and wooden spoons are awesome.
-You will see how your little one enjoys stacking and sorting, and you’ll be amazed at how his skills progress day by day.
+You will see how your little one enjoys stacking and sorting, and you’ll be amazed at how their skills progress day by day.

 Recommendations for all ages

-• Remember, a creative and motivated parent can always find ways to play and have fun.
-Adding learning concepts to your games will help your child to keep a positive attitude towards learning and develop important skills that he will need in preschool and beyond.
+- Remember, a creative and motivated parent can always find ways to play and have fun.
+Adding learning concepts to your games will help your child to keep a positive attitude towards learning and develop important skills that they will need in preschool and beyond.

 Playing and social skills

 With all the emphasis on cognitive and motor skills, it’s also important to keep in mind that social skills are a key component of early childhood education.
-As your baby grows past the one-year mark, he’ll need other playmates of his size and age to play with.
-Learning to interact with peers will be a whole different ball game for him, especially if he’s an only child!
+As your baby grows past the one-year mark, they’ll need other playmates of their size and age to play with.
+Learning to interact with peers will be a whole different ball game for them, especially if they’re an only child!

-Whereas your baby gets to be the center of attention with you, your partner, and his grandparents, he’ll have to quickly learn to be perceptive of other children’s interests in order to interact successfully with them.
-By playing with other children his age, either on play dates or in a preschool environment, he’ll be learning to negotiate, cooperate, and share.
+Whereas your baby gets to be the center of attention with you, your partner, and their grandparents, they’ll have to quickly learn to be perceptive of other children’s interests in order to interact successfully with them.
+By playing with other children their age, either on playdates or in a preschool environment, they’ll be learning to negotiate, cooperate, and share.
 For being happy and successful in school and life, social skills are just as important as cognitive, motor, and language skills.